iy4vet/minecraft-server-discord-bot-python/README.md

 ### Important notes
 - Minecraft connects to port 25565 by default.
 If you forward any port other than 25565, your address would look something like `xxx.xxx.xxx.xxx:port` since the port must also be specified for Minecraft.
 This CAN be set in `bot.env`, in which case the program pings the server on `port`.
 However, if you use port 25565, you may leave the address as `xxx.xxx.xxx.xxx` and the program will use port 25565 automatically.
+- The Minecraft -> Discord integration works off the fact that messages sent by players show up as `<player> message` in the console.
+Therefore, any mods that change the chat format are very likely to break this feature.
+However, it is definitely worth trying such mods since there is a chance that some of them may work normally.